kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

 ## ConfigMap

 The overrides mechanism selects ConfigMaps by filtering the resources using labels.
-You can prepare overrides for a given plan and Kyma version, using the `overrides-plan-{"PLAN_NAME"}: "true"` and `overrides-version-{"KYMA_VERSION"}: "true"` labels.
+You can prepare overrides for a given plan and Kyma version using the `overrides-plan-{PLAN_NAME}: "true"` and `overrides-version-{KYMA_VERSION}: "true"` labels.

 > **NOTE:** Each ConfigMap that defines overrides must have both labels assigned.

-Optionally you can narrow the scope for the overrides to a specific component.
-Use the `component: {"COMPONENT_NAME"}` label to indicate the component.
+Optionally, you can narrow the scope of the overrides to a specific component.
+Use the `component: "{COMPONENT_NAME}"` label to indicate the component.

-The mechanism for the overrides lookup requires at least ConfigMap to be present otherwise it fails.
+The overrides lookup mechanism requires at least one ConfigMap present for each plan and version pair.
+Otherwise, it fails.

-See the examples:
+See the example of a ConfigMap with global overrides for the `trial` plan and versions `1.15.1` and `1.16.0`:

-- ConfigMap with global overrides for plan `trial` and versions `1.15.1`, and `1.16.0`:
+-

     ```yaml
     apiVersion: v1